-Actions Explanation Timing Investigate the demand for Japanese and German tour groups to purchase tours in their native language If occasional demand is identified, contract and train tour guides to deliver the 40 Days day tour as a pre-booked specialised service.
-If demand is regular, employ and train staff to deliver the 40 Days day tour and Defiance as a pre-booked specialised service Year 4 Investigate the demand for accommodation staff and / or food and beverage staff to speak a second language Foreign language most likely to come from one of the target markets (eg. Japan and German) Year 4
+Actions Ex planation Timing Investigate the demand for Japanese ar tour groups to purchase tours in the language neir native to o serv 40 ccasional demand is identified, contract and train tour guides deliver the 40 Days day tour as a pre-booked specialised vice.
+If demand is regular, employ and train staff to deliver the Days day tour and Defiance as a pre-booked specialised vice Year 4 Investigate the demand for accommod and / or food and beverage staff to second language eign language most likely to come from one of the target rkets (eg. Japan and German) Year 4